unicode-org/message-format-wg/spec/syntax.md

 Each _attribute_ is separated by whitespace.

 Each _attribute_'s _identifier_ SHOULD be unique within the _expression_ or _markup_:
-_attributes_ beyond the first with the same _identifier_ are ignored.
+all but the last _attribute_ with the same _identifier_ are ignored.
 The order of _attributes_ is not otherwise significant.

 ```abnf